• Skip to main content

 If you’re anything like me the second you read that last line you squealed a little.
 When my first couple had their dog paw print sign their marriage license it made my heart explode.
 Being a pet parent myself I think that is a unique and special thing to be able to do.

-Places to Elope in Colorado
+The Best Places to Elope in Colorado

 There are so many amazing and unique landscapes for your Colorado elopement.
-In my Colorado Elopement Guide I’ll share with you some of the best places to elope and what you might need to get there or have your ceremony there.
+In my Colorado Elopement Guide, I’ll share with you some of the best places to elope and what you might need to get there or have your ceremony there.

 Here are some of the best elopement locations in Colorado and a few things to know if you choose to elope there!
 The list starts with the locations closest to Denver for ease of navigation.